spnkrtv/SemrushTestAssignment/README.md

 ## Step 3.
 Compose an app

 Prepare an app to operate with.
-This example app is a simple web server written in Python and it will be executable in future container.
+This example app is a simple web server written in Python and it will be executable in a future container.

 Put the following code in **quickstart_docker/application/application.py** file: